Novia-RDI-Seafaring/FMUiL/README.md

 # Configure experiments

 ## Experiment configuration
-The test file allows users to configure the following parameters:
+The experiment file allows users to configure the following parameters:

 - **FMUs** included in the simulation
 - **External OPC UA servers** used